A Midsummer Night's Dream: 20th and 21st centuries

 In 1970, Peter Brook staged the play for the Royal Shakespeare Company in a blank white box, in which masculine fairies engaged in circus tricks such as trapeze artistry.
 Brook also introduced the subsequently common notion of doubling Theseus/Oberon and Hippolyta/Titania, as if to suggest that the world of the fairies is a mirror version of the world of the mortals.
 British actors who played roles in Brook's production included Patrick Stewart, Ben Kingsley, John Kane (Puck) and Frances de la Tour (Helena).
 Recordings documenting this production survive.

 A Midsummer Night's Dream has been produced many times in New York, including a production by the Theatre for a New Audience, produced by Joseph Papp at the Public Theater, and also several stagings by the New York Shakespeare Festival at the Delacorte Theatre in Central Park.
 In 1978, the Riverside Shakespeare Company staged an outdoor production starring Eric Hoffmann as Puck, with Karen Hurley as Titania and Eric Conger as Oberon, directed by company founder Gloria Skurski.
 There have been several variations since then, including some set in the 1980s.

+In 1995 the National Asian American Theater Company staged the play with an all Asian American cast.
 The Maryland Shakespeare Players at University of Maryland staged a queer production in 2015 in which the lovers were same-sex couples and the mechanicals were drag queens.

 The University of Michigan's Nichols Arboretum's programme Shakespeare in the Arb has presented a play every summer since 2001.
 Shakespeare in the Arb has produced A Midsummer Night's Dream three times.
 These performances take place in a 123 acre natural setting, with lush woods, a flowing river, and steep hills.
 The performance takes place in several places, with actors and audience moving together to each setting.
 "As one critic commented, 'The actors used the vastness of its Arb[oretum] stage to full advantage, making entrances from behind trees, appearing over rises and vanishing into the woods.'"